Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Introduction

 are smooth and bounded with bounded derivatives of all orders in $x$ and continuous in $t$ (the $a_{j,k}$ have to be differentiable in $t$), and the operator $L$ is of strictly hyperbolic type, i.e.\ it satisfies:

-for all $t\in[0,T]$ and all $x,\xi\in\Rd$, then the SPDE \eqref{eq:SPDE} admits a unique random-field solution.
-The main tools for achieving this objetive, e.g.\ pseudo-differential operators and Fourier integral operators, come from microlocal analysis.
-To our knowledge, this is the first time that their full potential is applied rigorously within the theory of random-field solutions to SPDEs.
+for all $t\in[0,T]$ and all $x,\xi\in\Rd$, then the concept of random-field solution for the SPDE \eqref{eq:SPDE} makes sense.
+The main tools for achieving this objective, e.g.\ pseudo-differential operators and Fourier integral operators, come from microlocal analysis.
+To our knowledge, this is the first time that their full potential is rigorously applied within the theory of random-field solutions to SPDEs.
 Note however the case of SPDEs with a pseudo-differential operator in the framework of function-valued solutions, see \cite{tindel}.

 The paper is organized as follows.